SeifEldinMohamed/Foodics-Task/README.md

 # Features 📱

-Search Products:
+Search Products

-Users can search for products by name using a search bar.
+  • Users can search for products by name using an intuitive search bar.
-The search filters products dynamically based on the entered text, displaying matching results in real time.
+  • The search dynamically filters products based on the entered text.
+  • Matching results are displayed in real time for a seamless user experience.

-Order Management:
+Order Management

-Products can be added to the cart by tapping them directly.
+  • Products can be added to the cart by tapping on them directly and saved in database to keep cart data even when user kill the app.
-The "View Order" button at the bottom of the screen displays the total price and quantity of products in the cart.
+  • The "View Order" button at the bottom of the screen:
+    • Displays the total price and quantity of products in the cart.
-When the user presses the "View Order" button, the order is cleared, resetting the cart data for a fresh order.
+    • Clears the order when pressed, resetting the cart data for a new order.
-Cart data is saved in Room, ensuring that the products and order details are preserved even when searching, filtering, and navigating through different sections of the app.
+  • Cart data is stored in a Room database, ensuring:
+    • Products and order details persist across search, filter, and navigation.
+    • A consistent experience even after app relaunch.

-Working API Integration:
+API Integration

-The app integrates with mock APIs (e.g., Mockaroo) to fetch categories and product data.
+  • The app integrates with mock APIs (Mockaroo) to fetch:
+    • Products List
+    • Categorys List
-API integration allows the app to display a list of categories and their respective products, which are stored in the Room for offline use.
+    • Fetched data is stored in the Room database for offline use.

-Design and Responsiveness:
+Design and Responsiveness

-The app is designed to work in portrait mode only, optimizing user experience for mobile devices.
+  • Designed exclusively for portrait mode, optimizing the user experience for mobile devices.
-UI elements are responsive, adjusting automatically to fit different screen sizes and resolutions, providing a consistent and visually appealing layout across various Android devices.
+  • UI elements are fully responsive, ensuring:
+    • Consistent layouts across different screen sizes and resolutions.
+    • A visually appealing experience on a variety of Android devices.

-Support Dark Theme
+Dark Theme Support
+  • The app fully supports Dark Theme, providing:
+    • Enhanced usability in low-light conditions.
+    • A modern and visually pleasing aesthetic for users.

 # Technologies Used 🛠️
 The app is built using modern Android development tools and practices, following the MVVM Clean Architecture pattern.
 Here's a breakdown of the technologies used:

 • Kotlin<br />